avadev/Avalara-SDK-DotNet/docs/A1099/V2/Issuers1099Api.md

             var apiInstance = new Issuers1099Api(apiClient);
             var requestParameters = new GetIssuersRequestSdk();
             requestParameters.AvalaraVersion = 2.0;  // string | API version
-            requestParameters.XCorrelationId = f45a9d20-ed48-4846-88ae-fcb478a78602;  // string | Unique correlation Id in a GUID format
             requestParameters.Filter = "filter_example";  // string | A filter statement to identify specific records to retrieve.
 For more information on filtering, see <a href=\"https://developer.avalara.com/avatax/filtering-in-rest/\">Filtering in REST</a>. (optional) requestParameters.Top = 56;  // int? | If zero or greater than 1000, return at most 1000 results.
 Otherwise, return this number of results.
 Used with skip to provide pagination for large datasets. (optional) requestParameters.Skip = 56;  // int? | If nonzero, skip this number of results before returning data.
 Used with top to provide pagination for large datasets. (optional) requestParameters.OrderBy = "orderBy_example";  // string | A comma separated list of sort statements in the format (fieldname) [ASC|DESC], for example id ASC. (optional) requestParameters.Count = true;  // bool? | If true, return the global count of elements in the collection. (optional) requestParameters.CountOnly = true;  // bool? | If true, return ONLY the global count of elements in the collection.
-It only applies when count=true. (optional)
+It only applies when count=true. (optional) requestParameters.XCorrelationId = 2414a660-ad60-4045-919c-99dad82b0c72;  // string | Unique correlation Id in a GUID format (optional) requestParameters.XAvalaraClient = Swagger UI; 22.1.0;  // string | Identifies the software you are using to call this API.
+For more information on the client header, see [Client Headers](https://developer.avalara.com/avatax/client-headers/) . (optional)

             try
             {